 By: Robert F. Abbott, freelance writer and author of Big Macs & Our Pensions

 Best High Yield Bond Funds defined

 A bond fund is a generally a low-risk, low-return investment.
 At the other end of the spectrum we might find a small-cap stock fund, which has a high-risk and high reward profile.

 Somewhere between those two extremes we find high yield bond funds, which take on more risk than a conventional bond fund, with the goal of bringing in a better return.
 That extra risk may come from government bonds with longer durations, or by incorporating corporate bonds binto baskets of only government bonds.

 Best is a relative term; since we have different goals, different timelines, and different tolerances for risk, what’s best for you may not be right for me.
-So when we refer to best in this article, it refers to my choices and criteria; you can adjust them easily to suit your needs.
+So when we refer to best in this article, it refers to my choices and criteria, and specific date; you can adjust them easily to suit your needs.

 Let’s start with the end result, a list of some of the best high yield funds; after that, we’ll review how we developed this list with the Zacks mutual fund screener.

 We start by going to the Zacks.com website, and from the menu at the top of the page click on Funds and Mutual Fund Screener.
 Note that basic screener is free and does not require registration; however, a paid version offers more features.
 Now, we see this blank screener:

 On the line that says Objective Description, we click the small down sign in the blank cell, and from the drop-down menu select High Yield Bond.
 Having done that, we click on the green Add button (we do not change the Equal field).

 Second, we go across the Load line, select N from the drop-down menu, and click the Add button.
 This directs the screener to look only for no-load funds, and ignore front-load and back-load funds (these are usually sales charges, which we want to avoid).